 Once again, Kimura was showing his cards when it comes to grasping emotions and making characters relatable to the viewers.
 That would end up being his trademark, noticeable in all the roles he’s taken since then.

 2012 arrived and with it came a relevant supporting role in Code:Breaker.

-He was cast as Masaomi Heike, character that, in a first introduction gives off an apparently calm and collected vibe with a bit of a quirky personality however, deep down, he is manipulative, vicious and incredibly strong.
+He was cast as Masaomi Heike, character that, in the first introduction gives off an apparently calm and collected vibe with a bit of a quirky personality however, deep down, he is manipulative, vicious, and incredibly strong.

-This was quite the complex character to give voice to as Heike ranges from calm person to pervert and crazy individual with a snap of your finger.
+This was quite the complex character to give voice to as Heike ranges from a calm person to a pervert and a crazy individual with a snap of your finger.
 Despite being a supporting character, Heike stood out in the middle of a cast with very few fresh traits and personalities.

 Still in the same year, Subaru Kimura voiced the confident Shinkyo center, Papa Mbaye Siki in the hit sports anime Kuroko no Basket.

 A year later he was cast in the mecha anime Gundam Build Fighters as Alan Adams.

 2014 kicked off with a lot more work than what had been usual up until then for Subaru Kimura.

 Although he did not get any leading character roles, he had a series of supporting and minor roles in anime such as Ping Pong the Animation, Black Bullet, The Kindaichi Case Files R, and Psycho-Pass 2.